jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 ### Two types of capacity:

-* **Certified Capacity:** Underlying hardware is locked such that nobody (including the owner, farmer) can access and configure low level BIOS and other features.
+* **Do it yourself (DIY) Capacity:** Underlying hardware is locked such that nobody (including the owner, farmer) can access and configure low level BIOS and other features.
 It is a black box to the farmer and anyone that has physical access to the machine.
-The only control a farmer has over certified capacity is turning it on or off.
+The only control a farmer has over DIY capacity is turning it on or off.
 It will therefore achieve a very level of security for consumers and will yield a higher capacity sales price (available in Q2 2019)

 * **Uncertified Capacity:** The used hardware comes from unknown sources and is not restricted in terms of low level access to BIOS and other configuration applications.
 This results in less a less secure environment.

+* **Managed Capacity:** tbd

 ### Farmer Token generation rules until public Grid Capacity Utilization (Q2 2019):